Katerynakulik/seekly/README.md

 ---

-### 💡 basicLightbox Modal
+### 💡 SimpleLightbox Modal

-To display images in a larger format, the project integrates the **basicLightbox** library.
-Key benefits of using basicLightbox:
+Key benefits of using SimpleLightbox:

 - a lightweight, dependency-free modal window solution,
 - easy to integrate and customize,